fearlessdots/update-hosts-file/README.md

 ## License

-Update Hosts File is licensed under the GPL-3.0 license.
+UpdateHostsFile is licensed under the GPL-3.0 license.